The Hanged Man in Tarot – Symbolism, Meaning, and Interpretation

 The High Priestess in Tarot – Symbolism, Meaning, and Interpretation

-Introduction The High Priestess (numbered II) is the guardian of the subconscious and the keeper of hidden wisdom.
-She sits at the threshold between the seen and unseen worlds, inviting you to look...
+The High Priestess (numbered II) is the guardian of the subconscious and the keeper of hidden wisdom.
+She sits at the threshold between the seen and unseen worlds, inviting you to look inward and t...

 Read more